turing4ever/turing4ever.github.io/_posts/2025-11-27-Mammoth-Lakes-Thanksgiving.md

 ---
 A Thanksgiving escape to the Eastern Sierra.
 We packed up the car with our cat and dog and headed to Mammoth Lakes for a few days of mountain scenery, hot springs, and quality family time.

+Both Lucy and Feynman behaved very well in the cramped space.
+Feynman showed great interest in the scenery and the driving experience.
+He frequently moved to the front seat to watch the view or sit in the driver's lap.

 ## The Road Trip
 Driving with both a cat and a dog in the car is always an adventure.